clay-codes/vault-ldap-aws/README.md

 - password complexities have been disabled
 - once ssh connection established, all commands are run in batch, just type `powershell` to switch
 - `exit` to close connection
+- Windows EC2 instances employ a "launch" agent for customizing startup parameters
+- this instance is using EC2Launch v2 agent which allows startup tasks to be defined via yaml in user-data
+- more [info](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2-settings.html#ec2launch-v2-schema-user-data) on EC2Launch V2 syntax/task defninitions